Backpage.com LLC v. Cooper et al.

 In re Elijah S (San Mateo County Times)

 Established authority of juvenile court to grant access to juvenile case files to media despite absence of juvenile dependency petition.
 125 Cal.
 App.
-4th 1532 (Cal.
-App.
-2005)
+4th 1532 (2005)

 NAD Case: Challenge brought by Verizon Communications, Inc. against Adelphia Communications Company